SnkSynthesis/deadline-dodge/README.md

 # Deadline Dodge
 ![Matrix GIF](matrix.gif)

-Deadline Dodge, an old school 8x9 LED matrix game made only with logic gates and other 74-series components.
+Deadline Dodge, an old school 8x9 LED matrix game made only with logic gates and other [7400-series ICs](https://en.wikipedia.org/wiki/List_of_7400-series_integrated_circuits)

 By [Hurley1340](https://github.com/Hurley1340) and [SnkSynthesis](https://github.com/SnkSynthesis)

 See [Gallery](#gallery).

 ## Concept

+We wanted a fun visuak final project for our digital logic design class.
+However we had some constraints:
+* only allowed to use [7400-series ICs](https://en.wikipedia.org/wiki/List_of_7400-series_integrated_circuits) for logic
+* A deadline for project completion (hence the name _deadline_-dodge)

+With those 2 things in consideration, we came up with the following concept:

 ![Concept Image](concept.png)